Religion at Canterbury

 I would hope that Canterbury will always be seen by its students as a place where important religious questions can be asked, where a diversity of answers can be offered, and where the precepts of a Christian life as a model will be daily and actively mirrored by our school community.
 As such, it will be a community that is both consciously inclusive and at the same time true to its founding principles.

--This article was written by Jonathan Hancock, Headmaster Emeritus
+- Jonathan Hancock, Headmaster Emeritus